Lisri-Akram/mini_projet_ia/README.md

 This project applies Unsupervised Machine Learning to a heart disease dataset.
 Using K-Means Clustering, the goal is to group patient data into distinct clusters based on clinical features to identify patterns that might indicate different levels of health risks.

 Requirements
+File name: heart.csv

+Source: Common Heart Disease dataset (UCI-style)

+Make sure heart.csv is located in the same directory as the Python file.
 Make sure you have Python 3.8+ installed.

 Install the required libraries using: